- TAX INFO

 - Contributions to state unemployment insurance fund or disability benefit fund if they are considered taxes under state law.

 - Federal income taxes, including your self-employment tax.
-However, you can deduct one-half of your self-employment tax on Form 1040, line 27.
+However, you can deduct a portion of your self-employment tax on Form 1040, line 27, (or Form 1040NR, line 27, when covered under the U.S. social security system due to an international social security agreement).

 - Estate and gift taxes.